Jacoblars85/todo-list/README.md

 ## Create Database and Table

-Create a new database called `garden` and run the SQL in the `database.sql` file.
+Create a new database called `todo_list` and run the SQL in the `database.sql` file.

 ## Development Setup Instructions